 On toxicity, both boric acid and borax are only toxic if ingested but are dangerous to kids and pets.

 In the body, boric acid is converted to hydrochloric acid and absorbed by tissues while Borax reacts with stomach acids.

 - However, both substances can irritate the skin in high concentrations or when touched for a long period of time so it’s best to use gloves when applying these substances.

 How Does Boric Acid Work?

-- Boric acid has insecticidal properties and ravages their exoskeletons absorb into their bodies, causes stomach poisoning, and interfering with the metabolism.
+- Boric acid has insecticidal properties and ravages the exoskeletons absorb into their bodies, causing stomach poisoning, and interfering with the metabolism.

 Boric acid is often the preferred pest control because its finer grain is more lethal to pests, and it has a nice taste (to the bugs).

 The microscopic particles of boric acid can stick to pests when they come into contact, whether through a trap or by walking across it.
 And while cleaning themselves, they ingest the boric acid.